tesoph/audio/testing.md

    - Reason: [Chrome disables input=range styling in responsive mode](https://bugs.chromium.org/p/chromium/issues/detail?id=807625)
    - Fix: [Custom CSS rules for inputs](https://stackoverflow.com/questions/41170867/html5-sliders-disappear-under-chromes-device-mode).
    - This also prompted me to write custom css rules for inputs for different browsers so the visual remains consistent across them.

+6. **Some mobile browsers would place the bottom of the canvas to be off the screen**
+   - Reason: Some mobile browsers do not include address bar height in viewport height so the sketch-container CSS style height:100vh would

+## Unsolved bugs found during testing
+1. Some mobile browsers do not include the height of the address bar in the vh.